-The various operations described in this manual are accompanied by recommendations or symbols to alert the user to potential risk of accident.
+The various operations described in this manual are accompanied by recommendations or symbols to alert the user to the potential risk of accidents.
 It is vital that you understand and take notice of the different warning symbols used.

-Warning symbol for an operation capable of damaging or destroying the alternator or surrounding equipment.
+Warning symbol for an operation capable of damaging or destroying the machine or surrounding equipment.